 - Hinde, Thomas Ed.
 The Domesday Book England's Heritage Then and Now.
 Surrey: Colour Library Books, 1995.
 Print.
 (ISBN 1-85833-440-3).

 - Bullock, L.G.
 Historical Map of England and Wales.
 Edinburgh: Bartholomew and Son, 1971.
 Print.

 The Gross Family Crest was acquired from the Houseofnames.com archives.
 The Gross Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 28 December 2013 at 12:22.
+This page was last modified on 14 September 2014 at 10:29.

 houseofnames.com is an internet property owned by Swyrich Corporation.